kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

 -w1` option gives an error):

 ```
-(while true; do dd count=1 bs=1 2>/dev/null | od -ax; done) < /data/out.pipe
+(while true; do dd count=1 bs=1 2>/dev/null | od -ax; done) < /tmp/out.pipe
 ```

 Now you can enter something in the xterm1.
-In the other xterm window you can observe in real time what tty is sending to a script.
+In the other xterm window, you can observe in real-time what tty is sending to a script.

 Execute `stty raw` before calling `dd` in the xterm1 and observe that now tty sends data to bash character by character: